By Sherry Roberts

 Prana is the life force or energy that exists everywhere and flows through each of us through the breath.
 Pranayama is the control of breath.
 The basic movements of pranayama are inhalation, retention of breath, and exhalation.
 “The yogi’s life is not measured by the number of days but by the number of his breaths,” says Iyengar.
 “Therefore, he follows the proper rhythmic patterns of slow, deep breathing.”
 The practice of pranayama purifies and removes distractions from the mind making it easier to concentrate and meditate.

 Pratyahara is withdrawal of the senses.
 Pratyahara occurs during meditation, breathing exercises, or the practice of yoga postures — any time when you are directing your attention inward.
-Concentration, in the yoga room or the boardroom, is a battle with distracting senses.
+Concentration, in the yoga room, at your writing desk, or the boardroom, is a battle with distracting senses.
 When you master pratyahara, you are able to focus because you no longer feel the itch on your big toe or hear the mosquito buzzing by your ear or smell the popcorn popping in the microwave.

 Concentration or dharana involves teaching the mind to focus on one point or image.
 “Concentration is binding thought in one place,” says Patanjali.
 The goal is to still the mind — gently pushing away superfluous thoughts — by fixing your mind on some object such as a candle flame, a flower, or a mantra.
 In dharana, concentration is effortless.
 You know the mind is concentrating when there is no sense of time passing.